 - Cash flow statement, day to day incoming and outgoing cash flow

-- The income statement also called the profit and loss statements
+- The income statement is also called the profit and loss statements

 - Balance sheet and the cash flow statement

 - Forecasting sales

 How to generate a financial analysis

 - Begin with sales forecasting, which will be able to describe your weekly or monthly sales goal